-It is very important that you follow your doctor’s instructions after you leave the hospital.
-Take medications as prescribed and keep your aftercare appointments.
+It’s very important that you follow your doctor’s instructions after you leave the hospital.
+Take medications as prescribed, watch out for potential complications, and keep your follow-up appointments.

-Don’t overdo it if you’ve been instructed to rest, but don’t neglect physical activity if you’ve been given the go ahead.
-Resume normal activities as advised.
-Most of the time, a gradual return to your normal routine is recommended.
+Don’t overdo things if you’ve been instructed to rest.
+On the other hand, don’t neglect physical activity if you’ve been given the go ahead to move around.
+Start to resume normal activities as soon as you safely can.
+Most of the time, it’s best to gradually return to your normal routine.

-In some cases, you may not be able to care for yourself for a time after surgery.
-If so, you will need a caregiver to tend to wounds, prepare food, or help you move around safely.
-If you don’t have a family member or friend who can help, ask your doctor to recommend a caregiving service.
+In some cases, you may not be able to care for yourself for a while after your surgery.
+You may need a caregiver to help tend your wounds, prepare food, keep you clean, and support you while you move around.
+If you don’t have a family member or friend who can help, ask your doctor to recommend a professional caregiving service.

-While recuperating, be sure to notify your health care provider if you develop a fever, increased pain, or bleeding at the surgical site.
+Contact your doctor if you develop a fever, increased pain, or bleeding at the surgical site.
 Don’t hesitate to contact your doctor if you have questions or aren’t recovering as well as expected.